- Elder abuse is the physical, emotional, psychological and/or sexual harm inflicted upon an elderly person.

 - Unsanitary living conditions

-- A senior is noticeably unbathed or continues to wear the same clothing
+- A senior stops bathing or continues to wear the same clothing

 Any sexual contact imposed upon a senior that is forced or unwanted is considered sexual abuse.
 Any physical sexual act that is performed without a senior’s verbal consent is exploitative, but sexual abuse can also include non-touching acts.
-Examples of non-touching acts of sexual abuse include forcing a senior to undress, to watch sexual acts, or to watch pornographic material.
+For example, forcing a senior to undress, to watch sexual acts, or to watch pornographic material is non-touching sexual abuse.

 - Bruises around the genitals, breasts, or other parts of the body

-- A sudden fear and/or dislike of being undressed
+- A sudden fear and/or dislike of undressing

 - A sudden distrust or fear of a particular individual